cloudspannerecosystem/dynamodb-adapter/README.md

 ## Introduction
-Dynamodb-adapter is an API tool which translates the AWS Dynamodb queries to Cloud Spanner equivalent queries and runs those queries on Cloud Spanner.
-By running this project locally or on cloud, this would work seemlessly.
+Dynamodb-adapter is an API tool that translates AWS DynamoDB queries to Cloud Spanner equivalent queries and runs those queries on Cloud Spanner.
+By running this project locally or in the cloud, this would work seamlessly.

 Additionally, It also support the primary index and secondary index in similar way as dynamodb supports.